rajib-raiyat/rajib-raiyat/README.md

 I'm a seasoned **Software Engineer** at **Quantum Foundation**, with over 6 years of experience building high-performance applications.
 I specialize in **Python**, **Golang**, and **Docker**, with deep experience in both **monolithic** and **microservices** architectures.

-- 👥 Part of a team of developers, delivering 50+ production-grade systems.
+- 👥 Developed and maintained 50+ production-grade backend systems.
-- ⚙️ Architecting scalable services integrated with banks, SSO, and real-time queues.
+- ⚙️ Built scalable services integrated with banks, SSO, and real-time queues.
-- 🛠️ Mastery over documentation, standards, and deployment pipelines.
+- 🛠️ Strong focus on clean architecture, documentation, and CI/CD pipelines.

 ---

 ### 💼 Professional Timeline